 (3) However, subsection (2)(c) requires the written notice to state the name of a person only if the person is identified in the residential tenancy database as the person who listed the personal information in the database.

-[Section 82D inserted by No. 60 of 2011 s.
+[Section 82D inserted: No. 60 of 2011 s.
 96.]

 82E.
 Listing can be made only for particular breaches by particular persons